marcoreni/docs-publisher-action/README.md

 ### `strategy`

-The strategy to use to fetch the version.
+The strategy to use to fetch the release details.
 Currently, `tag` and `lerna` are supported.

 **Defaults to**: `tag`